Shazwazza/Articulate/README.md

 - Categories and tags
 - Themes and custom theme packages
 - Multiple archives and author profiles
-- Live Writer and MetaWeblog support
+- Live Writer and MetaWeblog support (disabled by default; enable `Articulate:EnableMetaWeblog` when required)
 - Markdown and rich-text posts
 - Disqus comments
 - Search and customizable URLs
 - BlogML import/export and Disqus export
 - Customizable RSS feeds
 - Mobile publishing with image support

+Legacy MetaWeblog and Open Live Writer support is disabled by default because it uses legacy username/password authentication.
+Set `Articulate:EnableMetaWeblog` to `true` and restart the application when you need it.

 ## Documentation